-It's important to tell us when an adult has died so we can update the Council Tax details for the property they lived in.
+We need to know when an adult has died so we can update the Council Tax details for the property they lived in.

 Report a death to the Council Tax team

-What you will need before you start the form
+What you will need before you start our form

-Before you start the form, you'll need to know:
+Before you start our form, you'll need to know:

 - the person's details including full address and date of death